Jay-Shete/Modeling-Simulation/README.md

 # Modeling-Simulation
-Final Project for the Modelling and Simulation course
+Modeling and Simulation project for the simulation of delviery package flow within multiple cities.

-This project needs to be run on the DEVS-SUITE Simulator
+This project needs to be run on the DEVS-SUITE Simulator.